bcpeterson7/project-samples/Powershell-Cheatsheat.md

 ```

 ## Update Date Modified
-I had a copier that only ordered files based on modifed date, not title :/  This one-liner let me update my files :)
+I had a copier that only ordered files on my thumbdrives based on modifed date, not titles :/   This one-liner let me order my files :)

 ```
 (Get-Item "D:\Path\To\File.pdf").LastWriteTime = '06/20/2023 01:02:03'